rlevo 0.3.1

 Why rlevo?

 Const-generic dimensional safety.
-State<D>, Observation<D>, and Action<AD> carry their dimensionality as const generic parameters.
-Dimension mismatches are compile-time errors, not runtime panics — a guarantee no existing Rust RL crate provides.
+State<SR>, Observation<R>, and Action<AR> carry their dimensionality as const generic parameters.
+Dimension mismatches are compile-time errors, not runtime panics — to our knowledge, a guarantee no other Rust RL crate currently offers at the type level.

 Backend-agnostic tensors via Burn.
 Neural network weights, population tensors, and replay buffers are all Burn tensors.
 Hardware backends (CPU, WGPU, CUDA) swap without touching algorithm code.